- Helping Clients with Their Legal Challenges for over 30 Years

 Many forms of lewd or lascivious conduct can be charged under the laws of the State of Florida.
 Lewd or lascivious battery can be charged if a person engages in “sexual activity” with a child 12 years of age or older, but under the age of 16.
 Unlike sexual battery, consent is NOT a defense to lewd or lascivious battery.
 In fact, under the law, a victim’s intentional misrepresentation of their age is not even a defense.

 What better person to analyze and find weaknesses in the State’s case than the person who used to prosecute them?

 Lewd or lascivious battery is a second degree felony punishable by 15 years in prison.
-The Tampa criminal defense attorneys at Taracks & Associates are former prosecutors that have handled hundreds of sex offense cases.
+Our Tampa criminal defense attorney at Taracks & Associates is a former prosecutor that has handled hundreds of sex offense cases.
 We also have a former lead trial attorney from the Sex Offender Division of the Hillsborough County State Attorney’s Office ready to handle your case.

 Lewd or lascivious molestation is when a person intentionally touches in a lewd or lascivious manner the breasts, genitals, genital area, or buttocks, or the clothing covering them, of a person less than 16 years of age, or forces or entices a person under 16 years of age to touch the perpetrator.
 Here in Tampa many of the cases involving children that are investigated by the Hillsborough County Sheriff's Office and Tampa Police Department deal with lewd or lascivious molestation.

 As in all lewd or lascivious offenses, consent is NOT a defense and even if a victim intentionally misrepresents their age that will not be a defense to the crime.